mgifford/gifsack-or-wolford/_pages/faq.md

 ## What does RandM.news stand for?

 Rebecca and Mike of course.
-Was easier to say than MandR.news and we didn't want it to get long and complicated.
+It is easier to say than MandR.news and we didn't want it to get long and complicated.